wizards-of-lua/wizards-of-lua/docs/index.md

 On this server you can play with the mod without having to install it yourself.

-If you are interested to help us with Beta tests, just [ask for operator privileges on our Discord channel]({{ site.discord_url }}), since you need to be OP to cast spells,
+If you are interested to help us with Beta tests, just [ask for operator privileges on our Discord channel]({{ site.discord_url }}), since you need to be OP to cast spells.
 We would be grateful for any bug reports and feedback on the project.

 -----